-The following documents provide information concerning the flood resistant provisions of the 2012 International Code Series®, the 2009 International Code Series®, highlights of American Society of Civil Engineers (ASCE) 24-05, and a comparison of the 2009 I-Codes, ASCE 24 and the National Flood Insurance Program (NFIP) requirements.
-The I-Codes can be purchased at the International Code Council (some state and local codes are available in view-only format).
-ASCE 24 can be purchased from the ASCE Store.
+The following documents provide information concerning the flood resistant provisions of the 2009 and 2012 International Codes® (I-Codes),the referenced standard American Society of Civil Engineers (ASCE) 24-05 and the National Flood Insurance Program (NFIP) requirements.

-This document is a compilation of flood resistant provisions, prepared by FEMA, of the 2009 International Code Series (IBC, IRC, IEBC IMC, IPC, IFGC, IPSDC, IFC).
+This document is a compilation of flood resistant provisions, prepared by FEMA, of the 2009 I-Codes (IBC, IRC, IEBC IMC, IPC, IFGC, IPSDC, IFC).
 Also included, as a separate document, is a summary of changes from the 2006 IBC.
 The 2009 edition of the I-Codes contains provisions that are consistent with the minimum flood-resistant design and construction requirements of the NFIP for buildings and structures.

-The American Society of Civil Engineers (ASCE) 24-05 is a referenced standard in the International Building Code® and the International Residential Code®.
+The American Society of Civil Engineers (ASCE) 24-05 is a referenced standard in the International Building Code® (IBC) and the International Residential Code® (IRC).
 Any building or structure that falls within the scope of the IBC that is proposed in a flood hazard area is to be designed in accordance with ASCE 24-05.
-The IRC requires that dwellings in floodways be designed in accordance with ASCE 24-05, and the 2009 and 2012 editions of the International Residential Code (IRC) includes an alternative that allows communities to require homes in V Zones to be designed in accordance with ASCE 24-05.
-Highlights of ASCE 24-05 that complement the NFIP minimum requirements include: Building Performance; Flood-Damage Resistant Materials; Utilities and Service Equipment; and Siting Considerations.
+The IRC requires that dwellings in floodways be designed in accordance with ASCE 24-05, and the 2009 and 2012 editions of the IRC includes an alternative that allows communities to require homes in V Zones to be designed in accordance with ASCE 24-05.
+Highlights of ASCE 24-05 that complement the NFIP minimum requirements include: Building Performance; Flood-Damage Resistant Materials; Utilities and Service Equipment and Siting Considerations.

 This paper summarizes the provisions of the I-Codes that are more detailed or that exceed the NFIP minimums.

-This checklist can be used to guide floodplain managers, building officials, and designers as they compare the flood provisions of the 2009 I-Codes and ASCE 24-05 to the minimum requirements of the NFIP.
+These checklists can be used to guide floodplain managers, building officials and designers as they compare the flood provisions of the 2009 and 2012 I-Codes and ASCE 24-05 to the minimum requirements of the NFIP.
 It is based on the standard checklist used by FEMA and states to review local floodplain management regulations/ordinances to determine whether such regulations and ordinances are complete for the purpose of participating in the NFIP.

 I-Codes Sample Checklists for Flood Hazards